FelixMarschall/thecoolvision/README.md

 ## Project

- This project is part of a university course Alltagsautomaiserung.
+ This project is part of a university course Alltagsautomatisierung.
 The goal is to create a vision system that can be used to track the inventory of a fridge.
 Our goal for the project was to make it as user friendly as possible to interact with.

 - Aaron Kreis
 - Felix Marschall